 - Achmed the Dead Terrorist — Lived his life as a suicide bomber and is now a skeleton with a turban, big bushy eyebrows, red eyes and a goatee.
 He plots to kill everyone but can never seem to do anything to make it happen.
 Best known for his Catch Phrase: "SILENCE!
 I KEEL YOU!"

 - Melvin the Superhero Guy — A goofy superhero wannabe with an extremely big nose (which looks like a penis when viewed sideways).
 Has no actual powers to speak of, but he is really enthusiastic about it.
-Officially retired as of Minding the Monsters.
+Officially retired as of Minding the Monsters due to limited potential.

 - Sweet Daddy D. — A "Player In the Management Profession" and Jeff's "agent."
 According to Sweet Daddy, since he's the pimp, that makes Jeff his ho.
-Officially retired as of Minding the Monsters.
+Officially retired as of Minding the Monsters mainly due to accusations of racism, though Dunham still brings him out in various cameo roles.

 Dunham and his act provide examples of: